D3lt4lph4/papers/docs/others/coordconv.md

 ## In Depth

-For more details, check the Uber blog [here](https://eng.uber.com/coordconv/)
+For more details, check the blog [here](https://eng.uber.com/coordconv/)